vs4vijay/kong/kong-with-kubernetes/step-2.md

-## Deploy an app
+## Deploy a Service

-Now we will deploy a sample app, this will be used by Kong in next step
+Now we will deploy a sample kubernetes service, this will be used by Kong in next step.

 ### Deploy Echo Service